c4tom/DreamDevBox/docs/configuration-files/bashrc-sh.rst

 .. code-block:: bash

-   # Navigate to the Devilbox git directory
+   # Navigate to the DreamDevBox git directory
    host> cd path/to/devilbox

    # Create a new file